Last Ninja 2: Gameplay

 The player, controlling a ninja, must fight his way through various levels populated by opponents, collecting necessary items in the process.
 Each level depicts a different locale and is divided into several screens.
 The game is presented in an isometric view and the ninja can move in eight different directions and jump.

 Enemies, armed with fists and various ninja weapons, wander around the levels.
 The ninja must fight them either bare-handed or with the weaponry he finds along the way; in either case, he has a number of blows and attacks at his disposal, as well as the ability to block.
 There is a special weapon, shuriken, which are thrown in a straight line rather than used for melee combat; if they strike an enemy, they will instantly kill or at least severely damage them.

-Various items scattered around the levels, such as keys, a rope and a map; collecting these items and using them in a proper place is necessary for completing the game.
+Various items are scattered around the levels, such as keys, a rope and a map; collecting these items and using them in a proper place is necessary for completing the game.
 There are also hamburgers that award an extra life when eaten.